 - No permission would be required for withdrawal of groundwater from any area if withdrawal is done through non-energized means

 - The mandatory clause on rainwater harvesting may be relaxed in case of waterlogged/shallow water level (< 5 m bgl during post-monsoon or as per state policy) areas

 - Contaminated/ treated water shall not be used for recharge to groundwater.
-The treated water should be fully used by the proponent or any other agency, who can utilize it without contaminating the underlying aquifer/water bodies
+The treated water should be fully used by the proponent or any other agency, that can utilize it without contaminating the underlying aquifer/water bodies

-- The general guidelines for the groundwater level monitoring and construction of piezometers for this purpose must be satisfied.
+- The general guidelines for groundwater level monitoring and the construction of piezometers for this purpose must be satisfied.

-- The owner of the land/ premises, before taking any steps for constructing bore well/ tube well must inform in writing the concerned authorities in the area, i.e., District Collector/ District Magistrate/ Sarpanch of the Gram Panchayat/ any other Statutory Authority/ concerned officers of the Department of Ground Water/ Public Health/ Municipal Corporation, as the case may be, about the construction of bore well/ tube well
+- The owner of the land/ premises, before taking any steps for constructing a bore well/ tube well must inform in writing the concerned authorities in the area, i.e., District Collector/ District Magistrate/ Sarpanch of the Gram Panchayat/ any other Statutory Authority/ concerned officers of the Department of Ground Water/ Public Health/ Municipal Corporation, as the case may be, about the construction of bore well/ tube well

 Complete address of the user agency/ owner of the well